zoffixznet/writing/perl6/20160502-Perl-6-There-Are-Traitors-In-Our-Midst--Part-1.md

 The `of` trait gets an honourable mention.
 It's used in [creation of subsets](http://blogs.perl.org/users/zoffix_znet/2016/04/perl-6-types-made-for-humans.html) or, for example, restricting elements of an array to a particular type.

+## Conclusion

+This isn't an exhaustive list of
+[traits in Rakudo Perl 6 compiler](https://github.com/rakudo/rakudo/blob/nom/src/core/traits.pm), but these are the traits you'll likely use most often in your programs.
+Unmentioned are
+[`is DEPRECATED`](http://docs.perl6.org/routine/is%20DEPRECATED) to mark subs as deprecated, there's [`is default`](http://docs.perl6.org/routine/is%20default) that lets variables have a different value when they contain a `Nil`,

 ----